deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *Cutscene ends*

-*MUSIC: Calvin-theme, calm*
+*MUSIC: *CALVIN*-theme, calm*

 *AMBIENT: Eating sounds*

-MARJORIE, CALVIN and REBECA are having breakfast at the table.
+*MARJORIE*, *CALVIN* and *REBECA* are having breakfast at the table.
 There's toast, scrambled eggs, bacon and jam.
-The bacon is next to REBECA.
-CALVIN reads a "New York Standard" paper and randomly sips from a cup of coffee, REBECA is eating Muesli out of a bowl and staring out of the window.
-MARJORIE tries to make conversation.
+The bacon is next to *REBECA*. *CALVIN* reads a "New York Standard" paper and randomly sips from a cup of coffee, *REBECA* is eating Muesli out of a bowl and staring out of the window. *MARJORIE* tries to make conversation.

 A [dialog](dialogs/day2breakfast.md) unfolds.

 *Cutscene starts*

-After it, we fade out, and fade in again.
-REBECA now sits against the wall with the hatch, reading a file.
-CALVIN has put the paper on the desk and reads.
-MARJORIE stands.
+After it, we fade out, and fade in again. *REBECA* now sits against the wall with the hatch, reading a file. *CALVIN* has put the paper on the desk and reads. *MARJORIE* stands.

-> MARJORIE
+> *MARJORIE*
 >
 > Let me put myself to use and clean this up.

-> CALVIN
+> *CALVIN*
 >
-> Thank you, Marjorie.
+> Thank you, *MARJORIE*.

 *Cutscene ends*

+The player can explore freely now.

+(Optional) Take the `day2_dishes` and the `day2_leftovers` from the table.
+Put the `day2_leftovers` into the trash can, clean the `day2_dishes` in the kitchen sink.

+They have to complete the following puzzles:

+#### PUZZLE 2.1: The Diary

+Go up to *MARJORIE*s room, find the `gruesome_note`.

+Solve the note puzzle TODO

+Open the padlock of the drawer using the combination.
+Find the `diary`.

 ## List of assets